Energinet-DataHub/energy-origin/doc/architecture/domains/certificates2.md

 "Validator" could be left out or be a part of Command API.
 "Validator" can do some validation of the request/command before RegistryConnector sends a command to Project Origin Registry.
 The validation could e.g. be a check if the slice exists or if the calling user has the needed rights.

-## Events for communication - Orchestration
+## Event driven approach - Orchestration

+For difference between choreography and orchestration see https://codeopinion.com/event-choreography-orchestration-sagas/

 TODO...